What is Evidence-Informed Practice (EIP)?

 - How does this apply to my situation?

-All of these questions will guide you in your use of the information that you’ve collected in your bag.
+These questions will guide you in your use of the information that you’ve collected in your bag.

 - EIP has potential to create change in organizations and systems, and has been proposed as a method of supporting critical thinking and practice in child welfare that is based on sound evidence (Trocmé, Esposito, Laurendeau, Thomson, & Milne, 2009).